- Opens: Wednesday 3 March 2021

 Students applying should have (or expect to achieve) a minimum 2.1 undergraduate degree in relevant engineering (e.g. chemical engineering, process engineering, mechanical engineering, energy engineering) or related science discipline and be highly motivated to undertake multidisciplinary research.
-Knowledge and/or experiences in modelling applications using MATLAB and/or Python, AnySyS, Solidworks are desirable.
+Knowledge and research experiences in the following areas are preferred: energy engineering, thermal engineering, mechanical engineering, chemical engineering.

 The world’s population is expected to exceed 9 billion by 2050, 30% higher than current estimates.
-Most of the growth and development are expected to occur in emerging and developing countries, where energy access remains a daunting challenge.
-While the number of people gaining access to electricity has increased in recent years, there are still about 3 billion people – mostly in Sub-Saharan Africa and South Asia – that are without electricity and using polluting energy sources.
-To ensure access to energy for all, as proposed by the UN Sustainable Development Goal 7, there is the need to accelerate the development of clean energy technologies and transition to cleaner fuels.
-This project sits within a broader line of research that aims to develop “innovative clean energy technologies and integrated energy solutions”.
+Most of the growth is expected to occur in emerging and developing countries, where energy access remains a daunting challenge.
+While the number of people gaining access to electricity has increased in recent years, there are still about 3 billion people that are without electricity and using polluting energy sources for cooking.
+To ensure equitable access and reduce global emissions from energy generation, there is a need to accelerate the development of clean energy technologies and transition to cleaner fuels.

 In addition to undertaking cutting edge research, students are also registered for the Postgraduate Certificate in Researcher Development (PGCert), which is a supplementary qualification that develops a student’s skills, networks and career prospects.

 Information about the host department can be found by visiting: